4Science/rioxxintegration/README.md

 If you want to avoid multiple manual executions of this script during testing, you can always add it to your scheduled tasks (crontab), and have it execute every hour or every 15 minutes.
 Do note that the more items your repository contains, the more resource intensive this task is.
 Be careful scheduling this task frequently on production systems!
 On production systems we still highly recommend a daily frequency.

-### 7. XMLUI only: Load Fundref authority data <a name="XMLUI-only"></a>
+### 5. Load Fundref authority data <a name="load-fundref-data"></a>

-DSpace 5 comes with a new SOLR based infrastructure for authority control, originally used for storing authority data from ORCID.
+From DSpace 5 there is a new SOLR based infrastructure for authority control, originally used for storing authority data from ORCID.
 For RIOXX, this infrastructure was used to hold Fundref authority data.
 Even though the SOLR core with authority data can be enabled for JSPUI, there is no support yet for lookup in this registry through the submission forms in JSPUI.

 As the source, DSpace relies on the RDF file published by Crossref at: